What is the Academy?

 How the NAFSA Academy Benefits Your Academic Institution

 Professional development and training are essential to successfully perform many of the job tasks required in the field of international education.
 However, limited time and resources force employees to focus their training on narrow, specific, job tasks that don't incorporate the broader vision of the field that is now required in an age where comprehensive internationalization is being mandated on campuses.

-The Academy for International Education provides three in-person Academy training opportunities, the highlight of which is the Academy Spring Training.
-Spring Training provides three days of intensive training in a variety of job duties and functions found in the field—thus equipping each trainee with the understanding of how international education intersects across knowledge communities, and equipping them with the connections and resources to further develop their skills and network.
+The Academy for International Education provides Academy training opportunities, the highlight of which is the Academy Spring Training.
+Spring Training provides two weeks of virtual training in a variety of job duties and functions found in the field—thus equipping each trainee with the understanding of how international education intersects across knowledge communities, and equipping them with the connections and resources to further develop their skills and network.
 Beyond the foundational learning, each trainee builds a learning plan that focuses on the individual's specific needs.
 The Academy Coach helps support the trainee's learning by directing them to professional tools and resources to help them achieve their learning plan objectives.

 When speaking about the Academy, I would let a supervisor/employer know that the Academy cohort can be a great resource for complex situations that may arise in an international office.
 The program helped me to establish which areas were my strengths and my weaknesses, and provided me the resources I needed to continue growing.
 I would encourage a new professional to join the Academy because it would help them learn more about their institution, better understand the field of international education and NAFSA, and build a professional network.

 What Your Institution Will Gain

 - Training of individual(s) from your institution in a variety of areas within the international education field, including international enrollment management, international student advising, education abroad, advocacy in international education and comprehensive internationalization.

 - Broadened access to the international education field for both the individual and the institution.